marooncn/navbot/README.md

        <!-- <real_time_factor>1</real_time_factor> -->
    in the environment file in [worlds](https://github.com/marooncn/navbot/tree/master/rl_nav/worlds).
 3. To reproduce the result, please change the related parameters in [config.py](https://github.com/marooncn/navbot/blob/master/rl_nav/scripts/config.py) according to [config.txt](https://github.com/marooncn/navbot/blob/master/materials/record/config.txt).
+4. PPO is not a deterministic policy gradient algorithm, the action at every timestep is sampled according to the distribution.
+It can be seen as "noise" and it's useful for explorations and generalizations.
+If you want to use the best strategy after the model is trained, just change 'deterministic = True' in [config.py](https://github.com/marooncn/navbot/blob/master/rl_nav/scripts/config.py) and the performance will be improved.

 ## Cite
 If your find the work is helpful in your research, please cite the following papers: